 A biography of Talcott Parsons from A Dictionary of Sociology

-In your opinion, which is the most fascinating entry in your dictionary and why?
+In your opinion, which is the most fascinating entry you have written for Oxford Reference and why?

 What would you say is the most unusual/obscure term in your subject area?